fernandrone/drone-ignore-config/README.md

 ## Installation

-At the moment it supports GitHub only.
+At the moment it supports only GitHub.

 1. Generate a GitHub access token with `repo` permission.
 This token is used to fetch the `.droneignore` configuration file.